musketyr/gaelyk-easyds-plugin/README.md

  them by their identifier.
 ### Fetching by id
  To fetch entity from datastore just call the method `fetch` on single map with single entry.
  The key specifies the kind and the value the id.
-THe id could be any object which can be coereced to long eg. string.
+The id could be any object which can be coereced to long eg. string.

 ```groovy
   Entity book = [book: 15].fetch()